 This operation of differentiation is inseparably bound up with race.
-The very idea of a “scale of mental power” that is distributed unevenly across the globe evokes various strands of scientific racism and racialized Enlightenment anthropology, from the sense of literal brain measurement and weighing on a scale according to race, to the idea of the scala naturae, the great chain of being, a descending line with white European man at the top and all others below.
-This is the case, for example, in William Petty’s 1677 work The Scale of Creatures, which claims that “Europeans do not only differ from the aforementioned Africans in colour…but also…in the Internal qualities of their Minds” (cited in Linebaugh and Rediker 139).
-The word “scale” in relation to race also comes up in colonial planter and administrator Edward Long’s History of Jamaica (1774), which argues for white supremacy on the basis of “the system of created beings [being] perfect and consistent…this perfection arises from an exact scale of gradation, from the lowest to the highest” (484; my emphasis).
+The very idea of a “scale of mental power” that is distributed unevenly across the globe evokes various strands of scientific racism and racialized Enlightenment anthropology, from the sense of literal brain measurement and weighing on a scale according to race to the idea of the scala naturae, the great chain of being, a descending line with white European man at the top and all others below.
+This is the case, for example, in William Petty’s 1677 work The Scale of Creatures, which claims that “Europeans do not only differ from the aforementioned Africans in colour . . . but also . . . in the Internal qualities of their Minds” (cited in Linebaugh and Rediker 139).
+The word “scale” in relation to race also comes up in colonial planter and administrator Edward Long’s History of Jamaica (1774), which argues for white supremacy on the basis of “the system of created beings [being] perfect and consistent . . . this perfection arises from an exact scale of gradation, from the lowest to the highest” (484; emphasis added).
 Or closer to Shelley’s time, take the physician Charles White’s 1799 racist work called An Account of the Regular Gradation in Man, the title of which is important because it implies that the unity of the category of “Man” is constituted by an internal differentiation, or gradation, that is, fundamentally hierarchical and racialized.
-The very idea of Man implies this internally gradated scale where different groups of humans can co-belong to this supposedly universal category, a category that is structured by the hierarchy and exclusions built into its machinery.
-We might then think of race constructed in this way as the imposition of this scale, this temporal schema of human development or “gradation,” onto human difference, with whiteness as the proper fulfillment or sovereign end of Man.
-The opening of Verney’s narrative evinces a “political unconscious of racialized British-Eurocentrism” that suffuses the rest of The Last Man—this paradigm not only determines the parameters and political ecology of Man in the novel, but stages the scene of its own ruination (An 581-2).
+The very idea of Man implies this internally gradated scale where different groups of humans can co-belong to this supposedly universal category, which is structured by the hierarchy and exclusions built into its machinery.
+We might then think of race constructed in this way as the imposition of this scale, this temporal schema of human development or “gradation,” onto human difference with whiteness as the proper fulfillment or sovereign end of Man.
+The opening of Verney’s narrative evinces a “political unconscious of racialized British-Eurocentrism” that suffuses the rest of The Last Man—this paradigm not only determines the parameters and political ecology of Man in the novel but stages the scene of its own ruination (An 581–82).

 That Shelley’s novel of universal apocalypse The Last Man harbors a critique of the idea of Man, of the Enlightenment, and of colonialism and empire, is not a new observation.
 An early and still powerful, if gestural, version of this argument was made by Barbara Johnson in her influential 1980 essay “The Last Man,” which reads the novel as an indictment of “a certain Western culture which can no longer take itself for the voice of humanity in its entirety” (10).
-For Johnson, the novel mourns this Enlightenment universalism of Man, but also limns its destructiveness, what she calls its “lethal universality,” figured (or disfigured), of course, by the plague that consumes the world (11).
-In what follows, I wish to deepen the critical line of inquiry initiated by Johnson and others, and explore how the novel invites us to imagine other ways of being by modeling the abdication of the racialized position of Man.
-In step with this abdication, The Last Man makes it possible to inhabit the negative space of other forms of relational life, though these otherwise forms are only obliquely glimpsed and elicited in the diegetic space and time—which is also the prophetic space and time—of the narrative.
+For Johnson, the novel mourns this Enlightenment universalism of Man but also limns its destructiveness, what she calls its “lethal universality,” figured (or disfigured), of course, by the plague that consumes the world (11).
+In what follows, I wish to deepen the critical line of inquiry initiated by Johnson and others and explore how the novel invites us to imagine other ways of being by modeling the abdication of the racialized position of Man.
+In step with this abdication, The Last Man makes it possible to inhabit the negative space of other forms of relational life, though these other forms are only obliquely glimpsed and elicited in the diegetic space and time—which is also the prophetic space and time—of the narrative.